 For most diners, what and how they consume food is their interaction with food waste, and shapes their views on sustainability.
 Take the ubiquitous to go food container, the Styrofoam box.
 Its material doesn’t make environmental sense, and it’s thrown away after one use.
 Fresh Ideas wanted to offer dining guests an option to help reduce that waste.
 Now consider that a majority of dining hall guests are frequent and repeat visitors.
 So what solutions could be explored since the guest will return?
 The food service company decided to try and eliminate the disposal of the container altogether, with a sustainable program that provides students with a reusable to go container, called Green & Go.
 Guests can fill the eco-friendly clamshell at meal time, and take it with them.
 Dirty containers are brought back to the dining hall in exchange for a clean one, or a token to be used for a clean container later.
 Faculty and staff members also like this option as they can come into the dining hall and grab lunch to bring back to their office.
 Interest and adoption of the Green & Go program continues to grow, with implementation at over half of Fresh Ideas accounts.

-Fresh Ideas program called Be Green, Be Healthy, Be Bold is an ongoing award-winning communications campaign that encourages students to feed their minds and fuel their bodies with an integrated approach to wellness.
+The Fresh Ideas Be Green, Be Healthy, Be Bold program is an ongoing award-winning communications campaign that encourages students to feed their minds and fuel their bodies with an integrated approach to wellness.
 Each cycle of the educational program explores one of the three parts of the name, such as efforts and ideas to ‘Be Healthy.’
 They encourage students to be mindful eaters, try eating what’s in season, and become sustainability advocates.

 Campus Sustainability Month falls in October, and Fresh Ideas is celebrating it in the ‘Be Green’ portion of the educational series.
 Through print and digital marketing, students in all of their partner dining halls will be able to learn more about the food company’s participation in the Greener Fields Together program.
 Greener Fields Together is one way the food service company is able to serve up sustainability year-round.
 The program ensures they are able to source food from an environmentally-conscious network of farming partners who share their same values about sustainably.